 Many entrepreneurs and small businesses think that a logo is the company’s brand.

 A logo is a part of what defines a brand.

 A tagline, like a logo, helps to define your brand.

-Make sure that the style, voice, and other elements of your tagline match the style, voice, and other elements of your logo design.
+Ensure that the style, voice, and other elements of your tagline match the style, voice, and other aspects of your logo design.
 Because your tagline will be part of your overall branding, you’ll want the tagline to reflect your company’s personality.

 9. Keep the tagline positive

-There’s a huge body of research showing that negative statements generally don’t sell very well.
-Negative statements tend to do better when consumers are pressed for time, whereas positive statements are more suitable for brand building over a long period of time.
+There’s a considerable body of research showing that negative statements generally don’t sell very well.
+Negative messages tend to do better when consumers are pressed for time, whereas positive messages are more suitable for brand building over a long period.

-Here’s a good short read about a study from Stanford about this.
+Here’s an excellent short read about a study from Stanford about this.
 Because taglines reflect the brand over time, it makes sense to keep your tagline positive and focus on benefits.